 With most getting a three-day weekend for the 4th, it’s no wonder it has become one of the most travelled weekends in America.
 It is also the time for sparklers, peonies, roman candles, chrysanthemums, fountains, weeping willows, and snakes.
 Fortunately, you don’t generally need to go far for a decent fireworks show, but if you do, you can usually find them wherever you go.
 And these provide a great opportunity for photography – if you know how to shoot these exploding spectacles.

-I’ve learned a lot about fireworks over the years; they take a bit of finesse, but they aren’t all that complicated once you’ve had a bit of practice.
+I’ve learned a lot about photographing fireworks over the years; they take a bit of finesse, but they aren’t all that complicated once you’ve had a bit of practice.

-Rule Number One: use a tripod.
 Before I was very experienced with photography, I would bring my handy dandy point-and-shoot to the local 4th display and come home with only disappointment in my camera.
 Fireworks are bright, but if you shoot them freehand, you’ll need to shoot them so fast you’ll freeze the fireworks mid-sparkle.
 Chances are you want the beautiful trails and the overlapping bursts only a longer exposure can grant.

 A few years ago, we went to San Francisco for the 4th.
 Between biking the Golden Gate and locking ourselves in Alcatraz, we took a beautiful evening bay cruise, complete with unlimited Baileys and a dual fireworks show.
-I knew by then to take a tripod if I hoped to capture the fireworks, but this was only marginally better than handheld on the boat out in the rocking waves of the bay.
+I knew by then to take a tripod if I hoped to capture the fireworks.
+But this was only marginally better than handheld on the boat out in the rocking waves of the bay.
 In the end, they were better captured by my memories.

 Last year, we rented a beach house in Pacific City for the long weekend with our Meetup buddies.
-I was now on stable ground with my quality tripod, and we had a great vantage of the beach from our lofty residence.
+I was finally on stable ground with my quality tripod, and we had a great vantage of the beach from our lofty residence.
 I used to think I needed a fast shutter speed to capture the fleeting bursts, but I quickly learned the opposite is true; by leaving the shutter open for a few seconds, you capture the full launch-explosion-fade.
 You can even get multiple fireworks to fill your scene.

-Later that summer, I had another opportunity to put all these lessons to good use, and I believe I have finally grasped all of the elements necessary to produce a pleasing fireworks photo.
+Later that summer, I had another opportunity to put all these lessons to good use.
+I believe I have finally grasped all of the elements necessary to produce a pleasing fireworks photo.
 These were from the grand opening of the newest Portland bridge, the Tilikum Crossing.
 My tripod was firmly on solid ground, I was close enough to the action to permit me the use of one of my better lenses, and I had an interesting foreground.
 It also helped that I was able to frame my shots consistently, so I could better anticipate the bursts.